jota12x/create-react-app-typescript/README.md

-# Create-React-App-Ttypescript with development flow
+# Create-React-App-Typescript with development flow
 This template is oriented for people who want to create small to medium pages using Create React App with Typescript.
 The project was generated with the typescript flag in CRA and configured by using prettier and linter.

 References:
 - Github hooks and linter/prettier configuration: https://github.com/react-boilerplate/react-boilerplate